 But Moreau had three things that Osei and the scattered witnesses did not:

 An engineer's vocabulary.
 He could describe the experience in technical terms that made it legible to people who would have dismissed mystical language.
 He spoke of "consciousness resonance," "empathic substrate response," "fragment-mediated recognition events."
-The words were imprecise, but they sounded like science, and that mattered.
+The words were imprecise, but they sounded like science, and that mattered in a Sprawl that had learned to distrust anything it couldn't measure.

 A network understanding.
 Moreau grasped immediately that the fragments were connected — that contact with one piece of ORACLE was contact with a distributed whole.
 He saw the architecture where others saw isolated miracles.